michael-dean-haynie/pianopi/README.md

 * Go to Wireless - Access Control to see connected devices and their ips
 * `ssh michael@<ip>`

+## How to check logs on raspberry pi
+* look at /opt/pianopi.log

 ## Raspberry Pi Installation / (Update in case of startup.sh changes)
 * SSH into the raspberry pi
 ```shell